moehriegitt/hob3l/doc/scadformat.md

 That said, this document is probably incomplete anyway, but that is a bug.

+In general, Hob3l is stricter than OpenSCAD about mandatory parameters and parameter values, because it was felt that error messages are better than silently assuming a default, particularly for finding bugs.

 ## Informal Overview

-The general idea is that all basic polyhedra 3D objects are supported, all basic transformations, and all boolean operations.
+The general idea is that all basic polyhedra 3D objects of SCAD are supported, all basic transformations, and all boolean operations.
 No operations are supported that invoke the CGAL rendering, e.g. complex ones like `minkowsky`.
 I haven't used them anyway because they are so slow.

 The following SCAD abstract syntax tree (AST) structures are supported: